wso2-extensions/esb-inbound-kafka/docs/config.md

     bin/kafka-server-start.sh config/server.properties

 ## Sample configuration

-1. Given below is a sample Kafka configuration that can consume messages using a given topic or topics:
+1. Given below is a sample Kafka configuration that can consume messages using a given topic/s:
     >>Note: This configuration does not include security.

     #### Inbound Configuration without security